theos/theos.dev/docs/Rootless.md

 ```

 - The iOS 14 arm64e ABI mentioned in [arm64e Deployment](arm64e-Deployment.html) is now *required* for the relevant devices
-    - Currently, it's only possible to build for the new ABI on macOS (as only the Xcode tools can build for it)
+    - Currently, it's only possible to build for the new ABI on macOS as the necessary `ld64` changes have not been made open source
         - Unfortunately, new toolchain does not support building for the old ABI.
 If you want to maintain support for earlier versions, you can grab the toolchain from an earlier Xcode release as specified in [arm64e Deployment](arm64e-Deployment.html) and switch between it and the newer toolchain as desired by setting the `PREFIX` variable to the older toolchain's bin (i.e., `<xcode-ver>.xctoolchain/usr/bin/`) in your project's makefile
     - That being said, developers on other platforms can circumvent this *if necessary*:
-        - By [using GitHub Actions to compile your tweaks](https://github.com/p0358/SilentScreenshots/blob/master/.github/workflows/build.yml) and upload them as downloadable artifacts (free for both public and private repos)
+        - By [using GitHub Actions](https://github.com/p0358/SilentScreenshots/blob/master/.github/workflows/build.yml) to compile their tweaks (free for both public and private repos)
         - By using a macOS virtual machine
             - On Linux you can use [OSX-KVM](https://github.com/kholia/OSX-KVM) script set
             - Without working App Store, download full Xcode xip archive and extract it, afterwards move `Xcode.app` to `Applications` folder (you can do this graphically through Finder)
-            - If you want to cut on resources used by the VM:
+            - If you want to reduce resources used by the VM:
                 - [Enable SSH access in System Preferences](https://osxdaily.com/2022/07/08/turn-on-ssh-mac/)
-                - Disable the WindowServer daemon with `sudo launchctl disable system/com.apple.WindowServer` and reboot to drop the idle CPU usage and RAM down to ~900 MB (this disables the entire graphical interface of macOS)
+                - Disable the WindowServer daemon with `sudo launchctl disable system/com.apple.WindowServer` and reboot.
+This will disable macOS's graphical user interface, reducing the idle CPU and RAM usage to ~900 MB
-                - Reboot and use Theos over SSH
+                - Reboot and SSH in to the VM to use Theos
         - By using [allemande](https://github.com/p0358/allemande) (static binary converter to old ABI)
-            - This is currently the best solution if you cannot use the Xcode toolchain from macOS
+            - This is currently the best solution if you cannot macOS and Xcode
-            - It does not work with tweaks including Swift code (including the Cephei 2.0 library)
+            - It does not work with tweaks containing Swift code (including the Cephei v2.0 library)
-        - By adding `oldabi` as a dependency to their package (preferably only as a last resort or for testing, as this forces download of a system-wide tool that converts the libraries on-the-fly and may cause stability issues for users)
+        - By adding `oldabi` as a dependency to their package (preferably only for testing or as a last resort as it applies system-wide and may cause stability issues for users)
-            - If releasing packages without `oldabi` dependency, make sure to uninstall `oldabi` from your device during testing, to avoid accidentally releasing a tweak that silently relies on it without your knowledge!
+            - If you intend to release packages without the `oldabi` dependency, make sure to uninstall `oldabi` from your device during testing to avoid accidentally releasing a tweak that silently relies on it without your knowledge!
-    - All of this applies only to arm64e binaries (all system binaries), does not apply to App Store apps (as they only use arm64 architecture currently).
-You can continue compiling tweaks for regular apps with any toolchain.
+    - **Please note**: this only applies to arm64e binaries (i.e., system binaries and libraries).
+It does not apply to App Store/jailbreak apps or regular CLI binaries as arm64e is disallowed due to its unstable ABI.
+That is, you can continue compiling tweaks for non-system apps with any toolchain and do not need to target arm64e for your apps or CLI binaries.

 ---